deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Indeed."

 Medrà picked up the phial on his desk again. "*This* version, this Cruezzir derivative, contains a limiting factor—resistance.
 Over time, any human who regularly uses it will steadily, but slowly, become increasingly immune.
-There are a few other changes, mostly designed to prevent the drug from being synthesized by your symbiotic bacteria but…suffice it to say we feel less uncomfortable releasing *this* for you to use than the medicine for which you actually asked.
+There are a few other changes, mostly designed to prevent the drug from being synthesized by your symbiotic bacteria but...suffice it to say we feel less uncomfortable releasing *this* for you to use than the medicine for which you actually asked.
 There will be no more *Human Disasters* with this derivative."

 He gestured out of the window, toward the Earth.
 From the L1 point where the Dominion embassy was anchored, it filled a respectable portion of the sky.
 "I believe your ancestry comes from a region responsible for the myth of a '*jinn*', doctor?"